SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 2. What other laws and regulations, besides data protection laws, may prevent data sharing in the context of an investigation?

 Aside from laws protecting personal privacy, companies may occasionally encounter laws about information that is important to law enforcement or that bears on national security.
-For example, anti-money laundering (AML) and countering the financing of terrorism laws may require certain entities to report suspicious financial activity; when they do, they ordinarily need to keep the reports and surrounding circumstances secret.
-Similarly, where companies receive requests from law enforcement, they may be obligated to keep the requests (or their responses) secret.
+For example, anti-money laundering (AML) and anti-terrorism financing laws may require certain entities to report suspicious financial activity; when they do, they ordinarily need to keep the reports and surrounding circumstances secret.
+Similarly, where companies receive requests from law enforcement, they may be obligated to keep the requests (or their responses) secret when the process is issued pursuant to the Bank Secrecy Act (BSA), accompanied by non-disclosure orders issued pursuant to the Stored Communications Act (SCA).
 In both cases, the purpose is to prevent tipping off persons under investigation.
 Certain government inquiries made pursuant to the Foreign Intelligence Surveillance Act and national security letters issued pursuant to a range of statutes may also have confidentiality requirements that restrict the ability to share information pertaining to them.
-There are also export control laws that may prevent the transfer of certain information – usually information about technology relevant to national defence – outside the US, to certain countries, or to certain people or organisations.Answer contributed by Brock Dahl and Kimberly Zelnick
+There are also export control laws that may prevent the transfer of certain information – usually information about technology relevant to national defence – outside the US, to certain countries, or to certain people or organisations.Answer contributed by Brock Dahl, Kimberly Zelnick and Timothy Howard

 Freshfields Bruckhaus Deringer

 3. What constitutes personal data for the purposes of data protection laws?